March 20 & 21

 Being a Sommelier – In Marco Iaccarino’s Words

-In a Q&A with LWC, Marco Iaccarino, the Head Sommelier at Murano Restaurant talks about wine, UK market and what it takes to be a Sommelier in one of London’s best dining venues.
+In a Q&A with LWC, Marco Iaccarino, the Head of Wine at Berkeley at Maybourne Hotel Group talks about wine, UK market and what it takes to be a Sommelier in one of London’s best dining venues

-Marco Iaccarino is Head Sommelier at Angela Hartnett’s Michelin Starred Murano Restaurant Mayfair in the heart of Mayfair.
+Marco Iaccarino is Head of Wine at Head of Wine at Berkeley at Maybourne Hotel Group.
 Murano opened in 2008 and within 4 months achieved a Michelin star, followed by 4 AA Rosettes.

 Murano’s style is to of an ambience and approach to service that focuses on making guests feel instantly welcome and at home.